 A teacher of the game and a sucker for trying to shape a high draw even (sometimes especially) when the shot doesn't call for it.
 I have been teaching for 19 years and have always had a lot of curiosity when it comes to golf course architecture and construction.
 It's my goal to share with you my love for golf and its many lesser-known but unrivaled venues.

 Growing up in Scituate, I played Widow’s Walk almost exclusively for most of my childhood golf career.
 Once I branched out, I was pleasantly surprised to find that most other golf courses don’t penalize a missed fairway with an automatic lost ball.
-I now live in Quincy with my wife and carry a 10 handicap, though I’m equally capable of passing for a 4 or a 20 depending on a variety of factors.
+I now live in Weymouth with my wife and carry an 8 handicap, though I’m equally capable of passing for a 4 or a 20 depending on a variety of factors.
 In my day job I work as a copywriter for a travel company, where I spend an inordinate amount of time scouring Google Maps for foreign golf courses.